 Getting a ballpark value by using the business valuation calculator above will be useful to buyers, sellers, brokers, and other parties who need a quick estimate.
 However, you may want a more detailed analysis of what your business is worth, instead of just a thumb in the air estimate.
 In order to get that you’ll have to find a professional, which often can cost tens of thousands of dollars.

 Many business brokers offer a free business valuation to business owners that are ready to sell their business, especially those businesses with net cash flow above $100,000.
 These valuations will take significantly more information into account than most business valuation calculators, increasing their accuracy.

 While not included in our business valuation calculator, tangible and intangible assets are both critical pieces of the business valuation puzzle.
 Tangible assets such as commercial real estate, equipment, and inventory all have the potential to increase the value of a business; and businesses that lack these tangible assets may have a lower value compared to counterparts.

 Some intangible assets are difficult to put a price tag on, but they should be valued.
 A business broker or mergers and acquisitions (M&A) expert with deal-making experience can help determine the value of these assets.
 An accurate valuation will help you set a price for your business as well as play a significant role in the type of financing options a potential buyer may have.

 How To Use The Business Valuation Calculator

-If you’re a buyer, this business valuation calculator is designed to tell you whether the business you want to purchase is in the realm of affordability.
+If you’re buying a business, this business valuation calculator is designed to tell you whether you can afford to purchase the business and whether the business is worth its asking price.
 If you’re a seller, the calculator is a reality check.
-Essentially it gives you an estimation of what price you can charge if you want to attract potential buyers.
+Essentially it gives you an estimation of the price you can charge if you want to attract potential buyers.

 Here’s a simple breakdown of how to use the valuation calculator properly: